Latin America: History of inequality

+Spanish society in 17th century Habsburg Spain was extremely inegalitarian.
+The nobility, being wealthier than ordinary people, also had the privilege of being exempt from taxes.
+Spanish society associated social status with leisure and thus work was undignified for nobles.
+Even wealthy merchants invested in land, titles, and juros.
+Two acceptable careers for the nobility were the church and education.
+In 1620, there were 100,000 Spaniards in the clergy, by the late 17th century there were 150,000.
+Many Spaniards spent long years in universities, taking advantage of the increase in its numbers.
+By 1660, there were about 200,000 Spaniards in the clergy and the Church owned 20% of all the land in Spain.

 Inequality in Latin America has deep historical roots in the Latin European racially based Casta system instituted in Latin America during colonial times that has been difficult to eradicate because of the differences between initial endowments and opportunities among social groups have constrained the poorest's social mobility, thus causing poverty to transmit from generation to generation, and become a vicious cycle.
 Inequality has been reproduced and transmitted through generations because Latin American political systems allow a differentiated access on the influence that social groups have in the decision-making process, and it responds in different ways to the least favored groups that have less political representation and capacity of pressure.
 Recent economic liberalisation also plays a role as not everyone is equally capable of taking advantage of its benefits.
 Differences in opportunities and endowments tend to be based on race, ethnicity, rurality, and gender.
 Because inequality in gender and location are near-universal, race and ethnicity play a larger, more integral role in discriminatory practices in Latin America.
 The differences have a strong impact on the distribution of income, capital and political standing.

 One indicator of inequality is access to and quality of education.
 During the first phase of globalization in Latin America, educational inequality was on the rise, peaking around the end of the 19th century.
 In comparison with other developing regions, Latin America then had the highest level of educational inequality, which is certainly a contributing factor for its current general high inequality.
 During the 20th century, however, educational inequality started decreasing.